 The findings from our study demonstrate that \sys{} effectively supports code generation at multiple levels of abstraction, thereby assisting programmers in scaffolding their intent.
 This aligns with existing literature on the challenges of understanding the capabilities and limitations of language model-driven code generation systems, as well as the need for clear and naturalistic input to generate specific code that matches the programmer's intent~\cite{wu2022ai, liu2023wants, fiannaca2023programming}

-Additionally, our findings resonate with prior research highlighting the importance of programmers forming mental models of code at different levels of abstraction~\cite{sarkar2022like}, from specific code statements to larger program structures~\cite{ye1996expert, balz2010continuous}.
-This underscores the need for scaffolding useful mental models to facilitate interactions and collaboration between programmers and LLMs in solving programming tasks.
-In our work, we place a strong emphasis on assisting programmers in forming these mental models to craft effective prompts that generate code aligning with their intentions~\cite{xie2017influential, carroll1988mental}.
+Additionally, our findings resonate with prior research highlighting the importance of programmers forming intentions of code at different levels of abstraction~\cite{sarkar2022like}, from specific code statements to larger program structures~\cite{ye1996expert, balz2010continuous}.
+This underscores the need for scaffolding useful intentions to facilitate interactions and collaboration between programmers and LLMs in solving programming tasks.
+In our work, we place a strong emphasis on assisting programmers in forming these intentions to craft effective prompts that generate code aligning with their intentions~\cite{xie2017influential, carroll1988mental}.

-Our study highlights the role of \sys{} in aiding programmers as they evolve their mental models throughout the problem-solving process~\cite{maalej2014comprehension}.
+Our study highlights the role of \sys{} in aiding programmers as they evolve their intentions throughout the problem-solving process~\cite{maalej2014comprehension}.
 By offering hierarchical prompt structures and block-based operations, \sys{} enables programmers to easily adapt and refine their task representations as they gain deeper insights into their programming tasks.
 This aligns with agile development principles, fostering dynamic adjustments in problem-solving approaches~\cite{heinonen2023synthesizing}.